February in Warsaw: ideas and tips for making the most of your winter in Warsaw

 Dumplings cooking classes in English

 Location: Pierogi & More cooking school, Stawki 3 Street (city center).
 During this experience, you will prepare pierogi with meat and/or vegetarian fillings.
-At first, you will learn how to knead the dough; then, you will learn various techniques for folding the dumplings and discover hacks that make them tasty.
+First, you will learn how to knead the dough; then, you will learn various techniques for folding the dumplings and discover tips to make them taste great.
 Lastly, at the end of the culinary workshop, you will enjoy a plate full of dumplings, so make sure you come to the class hungry.
 More in English and online booking.

 Indoor go-karting tracks in the Warsaw area

-Four indoor karting tracks are open all year round in and around Warsaw.
+Four indoor karting tracks are open year-round in and around Warsaw.
 They offer go-karts for both adults and children.
 Click here to read our post featuring karting tracks in the Warsaw area.

 An exhibition at the Museum for Children (Muzeum dla Dzieci) – “Polish Flowers”